-Organizing your life can sometimes feel like an unattainable goal, especially when it’s not your natural inclination.
-One of the things I’ve learned over the years as an online life coach and career coach is that being organized is more than learning about “organizational tips” or “time management skills.”
+Wondering how to organize your life?
+Getting your sh*t together and keeping it together can feel like an unattainable goal, especially when it’s not your natural inclination.
+One of the things I’ve learned over the years as an online life coach and career coach is that being an organized person is more than learning about “organizational tips” or “time management skills.”
 It’s more than a new plan for where to put stuff or reorganizing your drawers.
-Being organized (genuinely, sustainably organized) is actually a mindset– a way of being that cultivates order and calm.
+Being organized (genuinely, sustainably organized) is actually a mindset — a way of being that cultivates inner order and calm.
 And unless you figure out how to organize your life from within, all the “how to be organized” tips you implement will be short term and ineffective.

 I squeaked by for a while, but when my life got harder, I really needed to up my game.
 I could not get through graduate school or run a business without doing a better job of managing my time, energy, and tasks.
 When I became a mom, that balance became even harder, and in order to do the things that were most important to me, I really needed to work on my organizational skills.
 So, I did!

 I actually spent a lot of time figuring out how to get organized in order to do the things I wanted to do, to be the person I wanted to be, and to achieve my most important personal and professional goals.
 On my lifelong quest for personal organization, I have tried all the systems, all the hacks, and read all the “how to get organized” self-help books there have ever been.

 I am pleased to report that over the years I have grown into a reasonably organized person.
 I am able to get the most important things done.
 I still lose my keys sometimes (but not my shoes!).
 Most importantly, I have systems in place that keep me from going so far off the organizational rails that I feel too overwhelmed to get my sh*t together again.